-Public Allies Arizona is a program of the Arizona State University’s Lodestar Center for Philanthropy and Nonprofit Innovation, and a proud member of the AmeriCorps national service network.
-Our program is made possible through funding of the Corporation for National and Community Service.
+Public Allies Arizona is a program of the Arizona State University’s Lodestar Center for Philanthropy and Nonprofit Innovation.
+Our program is made possible through funding from AmeriCorps.

 To create a just and equitable society and the diverse leadership to sustain it.